 The Ace: Serge is smart, athletic, good looking and, among other things, a musical prodigy and an excellent equestrian.

-Anachronism Stew: Pascal refers to Serge as ‘Astro Boy’ in jest, and there is an Astro Boy puzzle (when the story is told) and a bottle of Kizakura sake (in the flashback) in the bar where the Flashback of the infamous Golbert incident takes place.
-(Kizakura was founded in 1951.)
+Anachronism Stew: Pascal refers to Serge as ‘Astro Boy’ in jest, and there is an Astro Boy puzzle (when the story is told) and a bottle with a label that reads, ‘Hello Mr. Kizakura, how are you?’ in transliterated Japanese (in the flashback) in the pub where the Flashback of the infamous Gilbert incident takes place.
+(Kizakura, a sake company, was founded in 1951.)

 Anything That Moves: Gilbert, apparently.
 He only sleeps with one girl in his entire life, though, in contrast with the sheer number of male partners he's had (willingly or otherwise); also, it seems like he only slept with Camille in order to get back at Serge.

-Possibly subverted with Pascal, who has proven to be more than capable of doing well in classes, but has failed three years in a row because he prefers to spend his time studying more useful/interesting things (like knitting).
+Subverted with Pascal, who has proven to be more than capable of doing well in classes, but has failed three years in a row because he prefers to spend his time studying more useful/interesting things (like knitting) and because he wants to graduate with the very highest grade possible, as his dream is to raise a prodigy; he's willing to be held back a few years if it means he can build up the knowledge.

 Book Ends: The titular 'poem' (see page quote) appears as both an opening and closing monologue.